-We posted a blog story about the tragic crash of Ford Excursion stretch limo last year.
-The driver, 17 passengers and two pedestrians were killed when the vehicle lost control on a hill in upstate New York and went through a stop sign, across cross traffic, a parking lot where it killed the pedestrians before coming to a stop on an embankment.
+We posted a blog story about the tragic crash of a Ford Excursion stretch limo last year.
+The driver, 17 passengers, and two pedestrians were killed when the vehicle lost control on a hill in upstate New York and went through a stop sign, across cross traffic, a parking lot where it killed the pedestrians before coming to a stop on an embankment.
 It was the worst transportation accident since 2005.

 Normally the National Transportation Safety Board (NTSB) investigates major crashes in the days following the incident and then publishes its findings within a few weeks.
-Unfortunately, the county prosecutor, the state police and NTSB were at odds over jurisdiction because it was at the center of the county’s investigation involving charges of criminally negligent homicide by the owner of the limo service.
+Unfortunately, the county prosecutor, the state police, and NTSB were at odds over jurisdiction because it was at the center of the county’s investigation involving charges of criminally negligent homicide by the owner of the limo service.
 There is now news that a recent court date has cleared the way for the NTSB to begin, but the four-month gap since the crash likely means that some evidence is compromised.

 Preliminary report issued